 After signing the petition, please forward this webpage to your colleagues and friends who might also be interested in signing the petition to support the political science program at Marian.

-We hope the president of Marian and the Board of Trustees will do the right thing and allow the political science program to continue educating students and preparing them to be active citizens.
+We hope the president of Marian and the Board of Trustees will do the right thing and reverse their decision, thus allowing the political science program to continue educating students and preparing them to be active citizens.
 It would be greatly appreciated if you took a couple minutes to write key decision makers directly to politely express your concerns about the attempt to eliminate political science at Marian.
 Here are some names and email addresses of people who need to hear from you.

 Daniel Elsener (president of Marian University): firstname.lastname@example.org